mia-platform/documentation/docs/runtime_suite/crud-service.md

 }
 ```

-to get the list of heroes just decode the query and use _q.
+to get the list of heroes just encode the query and use _q.

 ```
 curl --request GET \